 The surname Jacocks was first found in Suffolk, where they held a family seat from early times.

-Important Dates for the Jacocks family
+Early History of the Jacocks family

 This web page shows only a small excerpt of our Jacocks research.
 Another 209 words (15 lines of text) covering the years 1327, 1375, 1381, 1500, 1669, 1700, 1706 and 1786 are included under the topic Early Jacocks History in all our PDF Extended History products and printed products wherever possible.

 Jacocks Spelling Variations